exasol/tutorials/tls/doc/tls_introduction.md

 Simply put, TLS is meant to protect network communication against eavesdropping and offers a mechanism to verify that the other end of the connection is the one you intended to reach.

-Since people often have a wrong perception, I will stress here that a TLS connection does not protect against malicious intent of your communication partner.
+Since people often have an incorrect interpretation, I will stress here that a TLS connection does not protect against malicious intent of your communication partner.

 ## Using TLS for Secure Communication